wso2/docs-is/en/docs/setup/migrating-what-has-changed.md

 username = "wso2carbon"
 password = "wso2carbon"
 ```
-It is sufficient to change these two datasources without considering WSO2_CARBON_DB even for production deployments due to the reasons mentioned originally.
+It is sufficient to change these two datasources without considering WSO2_CARBON_DB even for production deployments due to the reasons mentioned above.

 Refer:   [Working with Databases](../../setup/working-with-databases) for exact details on changing datasource configurations.